Visiting Avon Heath Country Park

 Entry to the park is free but there is a charge for parking - funds raised go towards the conservation work on the park and visitor facilities.

-The Heathland Discovery Centre is currently closed for refurbishment.
+The Visitor Centre is currently closed.
 If you would like to speak to a Ranger, there is a "Ranger Window" open between 10am and 4pm every day on the corner of the building.

 The park is open year round, but the Visitor Centre is closed on:

 The café opens Monday to Sunday 9am to 4pm.

 BH24 2DH (NB. this postcode covers a wide area, using it in Sat Nav systems may send you to the wrong place.)

 Grid reference: SU 121 029

 Habitats: lowland and wet heath, acid grassland and some woodland stands.

 Located on A31 between Ringwood (2 miles west) and Ferndown.
 Follow the brown tourist signs at the Woolsbridge roundabout (opposite BP garage, Travelodge and Subway) into Brocks Pine at St Leonards.
 You will see the large green Country Park sign at the entrance.

 There is a large car park by the Visitor Centre.
 Parking charges apply.